ha5dzs/volciclab-utilities/robot_server/Readme.md

 So unless you are prepared to create a trainwreck code like this, your 'easiest' option is to use the teach pendant.
 The interface there is made in Java.
 It can crash, and it will crash when it's most inconvenient.
 So save and backup regularly.

-And from here, I congratulate the Great Engineers of Universal Robots, whom, they ~~created~~ dreamt up this wonderful interface with its straightforward code, with the exception that this little robot's price tag is so hefty that one could buy two new cars with it.

-Egon Olsen would approve.

 ## The currently implemented available robot commands are: